Ecological Legacies of Pre-Columbian Settlements Evident in Palm Clusters of Neotropical Mountain Forests: Conclusion

-These findings contribute to our understanding of ancient human-environment interactions in Neotropical ecosystems and suggest that pre-Columbian populations left lasting ecological imprints that persist centuries after site abandonment.
+These findings contribute to our understanding of ancient human-environment interactions.
 The integrative approach demonstrated here, combining automated vegetation detection with archaeological data, has particular relevance for tropical regions where traditional archaeological methods face significant challenges due to dense vegetation and limited accessibility.
-The approach is scalable to any large areas with submetric resolution satellite imagery available.
+The approach is scalable to any large area with submetric resolution satellite imagery available.
 This work underscores the importance of interdisciplinary collaboration between ecologists, archaeologists, and computer scientists to uncover the complex legacies of ancient human activities in shaping contemporary forest compositions.